JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2013-07-03-i-was-published-in-this-week-in-spring-on-how-use-spring-data-with-mongodb.md

 ---
 layout: post
-title: "I was published in 'This Week in Spring' on how use Spring Data with MongoDB"
+title: "I was published in 'This Week in Spring' on how to use Spring Data with MongoDB"
-description: "I was published in 'This Week in Spring' on how use Spring Data with MongoDB"
+description: "I was published in 'This Week in Spring' on how to use Spring Data with MongoDB"
 categories: [ Spring, Java, Spring Data, Programming, MongoDB, Spring Java Configuration ]
 tags:  [ Spring, Java, Spring Data, Programming, MongoDB, Spring Java Configuration  ]
 tags:  [ Spring, Java, Spring Data, Programming, MongoDB, Spring Java Configuration  ]